On discrete-time arrival processes and related random motions: Externally stopped arrival processes

 The second moment reads

 We are now ready to calculate the variance:

 The main feature is that the variance of $M(t)$ exhibits a $t^2$-behavior for large times (in contrast to the linear behavior of the unstopped Bernoulli emerging for $\Lambda_M=1$).
 This result can be interpreted that the defective Bernoulli stopping process introduces large fluctuations.
 In Fig. \ref{Var_plot} we depict the variance (\ref{variance_defber}) for several values of the defect parameter $\mathcal{Q}_S$ starting from $\mathcal{Q}_S=1$ for which $M(t)$ is of type I and is eventually stopped, and the variance has a finite asymptotic value.
-For decreasing $\mathcal{Q}_S$, the process $N_S(t)$ struggles to stop $N_{II}(t)$.
-For $\mathcal{Q}_S \to 0+$ the linear behavior of the standard Bernoulli $N_{II}(t)$ emerges (black line).
+For decreasing $\mathcal{Q}_S$, $\Delta T$ struggles to stop $N_{II}(t)$.
+For $\mathcal{Q}_S \to 0+$ the linear behavior of the Bernoulli $N_{II}(t)$ emerges (black line).
 In expression (\ref{variance_defber}) one can see that the coefficient $\Lambda_M\mathcal{Q}_S$ of the term $t^2$ has its maximum value for $\Lambda_M=\mathcal{Q}_S=\frac{1}{2}$ where the intermediate feature of $M(t)$ is most pronounced and $\mathbb{V}\text{ar} M(t) \sim \frac{p_0^2}{4} t^2$.
 In general, the variance $\mathbb{V}\text{ar}M(t)$ is a parabolic function of $\Lambda_M$.
 The value of $\Lambda_M$ maximizing $\mathbb{V}\text{ar} M(t)$ turns out to be \beq \Lambda_{M,\max}(t) = \frac{1}{2[p_0t-B(t)]^2}\left[p_0^2t^2+p_0q_0t -C(t) + 2B(t)(B(t)-p_0t)\right] , \qquad t \geq 2, \eeq where the asymptotic value $\Lambda_{M,\max}(t)$ is independent of $q$ and $q_0$ for $t \to \infty$ and rapidly approaches $1/2$ (Fig.~\ref{Psmax}).
 Hence, in this case we identify the IAP $M(t)$ with $\Lambda_M=1/2$ as the most fluctuating one in the long time limit.
-The strongly fluctuating large time behavior for $\Lambda_M=1/2$ can be interpreted by the `struggle' of $M(t)$ to be or not to be stopped, where sample paths asymptotically approaching finite and infinite values occur with equal probability.
-We depict the time dependence of the variance for $\Lambda_M=1/2$ in Fig.~\ref{Var_plot} (cyan curve), and of $\Lambda_{M,\max}(t)$ in Fig.\ref{Psmax}.
+We depict the time dependence of the variance for $\Lambda_M=1/2$ in Fig.~\ref{Var_plot} (cyan curve), and of $\Lambda_{M,\max}(t)$ in Fig.\ \ref{Psmax}.
 This suggests that IAPs exhibit large fluctuations in the large time limit.